-All courses within each department that have not been assigned to tenured, tenure-track, CCS, or active term faculty as specified in 6.1.1.1, 6.7.1 and 6.7.4 shall be offered to qualified faculty on expiring term appointments or contingent appointments in order of seniority.
+All courses within each department that have not been assigned to tenured, tenure-earning, CCS, or active term faculty as specified in 6.2.1.1, 5.3.6.1 and 5.3.6.2 shall be offered to qualified faculty on expiring term appointments or contingent appointments in order of seniority.
 A list of such courses will be produced and distributed to the department faculty.
-Credits not assigned to bargaining unit members within the department in the preceding manner shall be advertised to the bargaining unit via the AAUP email list.
-Qualified faculty from other departments who apply to teach such courses will be given the opportunity to do so in order of seniority following priority specified in 6.7.4.
+It is understood that all graduate teaching assistants are guaranteed a course assignment; however, the list of courses that have not yet been assigned to the aforementioned list will be sent to eligible contingent faculty and graduate students before any such assignments are made so that their preferred schedules can be considered.
+Credits not assigned to bargaining unit members within the department, or to graduate students, in the preceding manner shall be advertised to the bargaining unit via the AAUP email list.
+Qualified faculty from other departments who apply to teach such courses will be given the opportunity to do so in order of seniority following priority specified in 5.3.6.3.